 The average convection velocity is also estimated from the average flow field (red line).
 However, It should be noted that average results must not be overstated because of the tip vortex jittering (van der Wall and Richard, 2006).
-It is also remarkable how convection velocity has the lowest results from BD scheme and on the contrary, the highest from FD scheme.
+It is also remarkable how convection velocity has the lowest results from the BD scheme and conversely the highest from the FD scheme.
 In fact, both schemes ignore information either forward or backward from the grid on the implementation of differentiation.
 Based on the above and due to the large values of SD after the application of these schemes, they are not recommended for vortex analysis.